Dry Eye After LASIK

 Depends.
 If you got LASIK to correct your distance vision, you may need to wear contact lenses again once you reach presbyopia.
 Presbyopia is a normal part of age processing that starts around age 40-50 resulting in near vision blur.
 Thus you would need reading glasses/contacts to help you see clearly up close.
 Additionally, the front part of your eye is flattened after LASIK, so your eye doctor will have to choose a contact lens with a flatter curvature to properly fit on your eye.

 Dry eye after LASIK is usually not permanent.
 It's a common side effect and typically lasts from several weeks to a few months.
 In rare cases, some patients may experience dry eyes for a longer period.
-However, the advancements in LASIK technology and individualized treatment approaches at clinics like Amplify EyeCare of Greater Long Beach have significantly reduced the occurrence and duration of post-LASIK dry eye.
+However, the advancements in LASIK technology and individualized treatment approaches have significantly reduced the occurrence and duration of post-LASIK dry eye.
 It's important to discuss any concerns with your doctor before the procedure.

 Fixing dry eyes after LASIK involves various treatments, depending on the severity of the symptoms.
 Mild cases often benefit from over-the-counter eye drops or artificial tears.
 More severe cases might require prescription medications, punctal plugs, or specialty contact lenses.
 Post-LASIK dry eye is typically a temporary condition, and in many cases, these measures will help alleviate symptoms.
-Always consult our eye doctors at Amplify EyeCare of Greater Long Beach for personalized advice.
+Always consult your eye doctor for personalized advice.

 Dry eyes after LASIK can be caused by several factors.
 The procedure involves creating a flap in the cornea, which may disrupt the cornea's nerves temporarily.
 These nerves play a crucial role in stimulating tear production.
 Additionally, post-LASIK inflammation or changes in cornea shape can affect tear film stability, leading to dry eyes.
 It's worth noting that individuals with pre-existing dry eye conditions are more likely to experience dry eye symptoms post-LASIK.